 All the stories about Haitian voodoo makes us shiver.
-It’s so bizarre and at the same time familiar… We saw already very weird stuff, but in this case the more we learn, the more we get scared.
+They’re so bizarre and at the same time familiar… We saw already very weird stuff, but in this case the more we learn, the more we get scared.
 Probably because of its power and obscurity behind the rituals of black magic.

-The moment we started to study the theory of Haitian zombies (not like the zombies on the TV) we discovered a huge number of stories and grotesque characters we never expect to find.
-The one who called our attention a little more were Baron Samedi (also called Baron La Croix or Baron Cimetière – some people say that they are 3 different entities).
+The moment we started to study the theory behind the Haitian zombies (not like the zombies on the TV) we discovered a huge number of stories and grotesque characters we never expect to find.
+The one who called our attention more than the others were Baron Samedi (also called Baron La Croix or Baron Cimetière – some people also say that he is 3 different entities).

 “Samedi is often pictured as a tall, handsome black man, wearing a top hat (white or black), a black tuxedo and dark glasses.
 He carries a cane and smokes cigarettes or cigars (..), reflecting the practice of Haitian burials.
 Other representations show him with a more skeletal appearance.
 He is regularly seen swigging alcohol (usually rum) and is known for dancing, disruption, obscenity and debauchery, none of which get in the way of his actual duties of healing those near or approaching death, as it is only Baron who can accept an individual into the realm of the dead.” – Horrorpedia.com